The Bank of America content in this post was last updated on August 7, 2019.

 Long introductory APR periods on balance transfers

-This card is known for being the only card to never charge late fees, penalty rates or annual fees, making it the perfect option for those who air on the forgetful side.
+This card is known for never charging late fees, penalty rates or annual fees, making it the perfect option for those who air on the forgetful side.
 The one disadvantage is that you won’t earn rewards nor a welcome bonus with this card.

 Medical-friendly rewards categories